Barkarula/angular2_lessons/LYNDA.md

 > There are 2 types of Directives
 - **Structural**  - Structural Directives modify layouts, by altering elements in the DOM
 - **Attribute** - Attribute Directives change the behaviour/appearance of an existing DOM element

+> NOTE: Attribute Directives `cannot change the structure of the DOM, only change its look/behaviour`

 > A **Pipe** takes end data, like a string or an array, and runs some logic to transform it to a new output.